Anthony Joshua: Joshua vs. Ruiz Jr. II

 Joshua speaks at the press conference announcing his rematch with Andy Ruiz Jr.

 A rematch took place on 7 December 2019 at the purpose built Diriyah Arena in Diriyah, Saudi Arabia.
-At the weigh-in, Joshua came in at 237 pounds (107 kg), nearly ten pounds (4.5 kg) lighter than in the pair's first match.
-By contrast, Ruiz weighed in at 284 pounds (129 kg), 16 pounds (7.5 kg) heavier than before.
+At the weigh-in, Joshua came in at 237 lb, nearly 10 lb lighter than in the pair's first match.
+By contrast, Ruiz weighed in at 284 lb, 16 lb heavier than before.
 On the night, Joshua boxed a disciplined fight, keeping Ruiz at a distance with his jab and using lateral movement to avoid trading punches up close as he had in their first encounter.
 He started off well, landing a sharp right hand in the first round that cut Ruiz to the side of his left eye.
 Joshua continued to box economically and land the more meaningful punches.
 Ruiz had some success when he tagged Joshua to the head and body at the end of the fourth round, but Joshua remained firmly in control of the action.
 He won via unanimous decision to reclaim the unified heavyweight titles with scores of 118–110 on two judges' scorecards and 119–109 on the other's.
 In his post-fight interview, a jubilant Joshua declared, "Man, the first time was so nice, I had to do it twice...
 Stay hungry, stay humble.
 I'm humble in defeat and will stay humble in victory."
 Ruiz showed his opponent respect, saying "Anthony Joshua did a hell of a job."